Bruno Lawrence: Death

 In 1994, while enjoying the success of the Australian television series Frontline, Lawrence was diagnosed with inoperable lung cancer.
 He died in Wellington, New Zealand, on 10 June 1995 at the age of 54.
+His Tangihanga (traditional Māori funeral ceremony) was held on 14 June 1995, at the Taupunga Marae, near Snoring Waters.
+He was the first non-tribal member to be buried there.
+Actor Sam Neill read out a tribute from John Clarke on the day.

-A biography, Bruno: The Bruno Lawrence Story by Roger Booth, and television documentary Numero Bruno (2000, directed by Steve La Hood), cover his life and work.
+A biography, Bruno: The Bruno Lawrence Story by Roger Booth, and television documentary Numero Bruno (2000, directed by Steve La Hood), both cover his life and work.
 Lawrence is also featured in compilation documentary Blerta Revisited (2001, directed by Geoff Murphy).